Back to Articles

 Safeguarding Your Face: Data Protection

-Given the sensitive nature of biometric data, robust data protection measures are non-negotiable for any facial scan entry system.
-This begins with strong encryption protocols for all facial templates, both when they are stored on servers (data at rest) and when they are transmitted across networks (data in transit).
-Adhering to industry best practices, such as AES-256 encryption for storage and TLS/SSL for communication, is crucial to prevent unauthorized access and protect against data breaches.
+Because facial scan entrance systems process such sensitive biometric data, strong mechanisms for the protection of data are a necessity in every facial scan entrance product.
+This begins with strong encryption techniques for facial templates every time they are being stored on servers (data at rest) and transmitted over networks (data in transit).
+Following best practices such as AES-256 for storage and TLS/SSL for transmission is crucial to prevent unlawful attacks and exposure of data.

 Tenant Consent and Transparent Policies